Here is the list of some great looking Houseplants that Grow from Division. You can multiply them easily and grow the collection for free!

 Botanical Name: Aspidistra elatior

 This hard-to-kill houseplant is popular for elegant dark green foliage.
-You can increase the number by division, keep the soil moist until the newly divided plant has new growth.
+You can increase the number by division, and keep the soil moist until the newly divided plant has new growth.

 Check out our article on cast iron plant care here